PyChina/weekly/content/Issue/issue-366.md

     + PYTHONTIPS.COM
     + • Shared by Jim Anderson

 Why is pow(3, 89) slower than 3 ** 89?
-Quick article looking at the dis module and when CPython’s constant folding kicks in.
+Quick article looking at the dis module and when CPython's constant folding kicks in.

 ## 好物